dherzey/DataTalks_DataEngineering_2023/week_2_workflow_orchestration/week2_homework.md

     etl_parent_flow()
 ```

-To run this, we will create a new deployment using Docker for running the flows:
+To run this, we will create a new deployment with a Docker infrastructure for running the flows.
+Note that instead of running our dpeloyment in Docker, we can run it in a local subprocess without any infrastructure.
 ```python
 from prefect.infrastructure.docker import DockerContainer from prefect.deployments import Deployment